-The 2019 North Charleston Arts Fest is just a three weeks way, taking place May 1-5.
+The 2022 North Charleston Arts Fest is just one month away, taking place May 4-8.
 The event offers some excellent exhibition opportunities for fine artists and photographers ages 16 and up, including the annual Judged Fine Art and Judged Photography Competitions & Exhibitions.
 Entries for these judged competitions are eligible for ribbons and cash prizes and will be on display throughout the festival in Exhibit Hall A at the Charleston Area Convention Center Complex, located at 5001 Coliseum Drive in North Charleston.
 Complete details and entry instructions for all exhibition opportunities are available for download at NorthCharlestonArtsFest.com/apply.
 There is no pre-jury process or application to complete.

 Judged Fine Art Competition & Exhibition